mrG7/google-image-search/README.md

 * Graceful ordering (results arrive one by one in order, flowing across/down the page) achieved by using "OrderingBuffer"
 * The name OrderingBuffer comes from a customized data structure with the property of having objects given to the callback in order, *not* of storing an internally sorted buffer of results.

-OrderingBuffer
+### OrderingBuffer
----

-This is a pattern that should exist in either JQuery or Underscore or similar - a simple solution to the common concern of maintaining the order of items in a list across multiple XHR requests.
+OrderingBuffer is a simple solution to the common concern of maintaining the order of items in a list across multiple XHR requests.
 Who knows how many messy implementations there are out there with various hacks for ensuring this?

 OrderingBuffer is great because by adding a custom `isNext` to a standard array you get a no-fuss data structure for easy re-use when restoring a list from multiple XHR requests.